Patient Story: Ceridwen Maddock-Jones

-Ceridwen became jaundice 27 weeks into her pregnancy, shortly after giving birth she was diagnosed with pancreatic cancer before undergoing a Whipple procedure.
+Ceridwen became jaundice 27 weeks into her pregnancy, shortly after giving birth she was diagnosed with pancreatic cancer and later received a Whipple procedure to remove it.

 I was pregnant with my second child, 34 years old, and had a healthy pregnancy up to 27 weeks when I started to become jaundice (the day before Christmas Eve!), firstly I started to itch, mostly on the palms of my hands, soles of my feet and my chest.
 Then my urine turned dark and I had steatorrhea.
 I got in touch with my midwife immediately and they organised blood tests which showed my liver function was abnormal.
 But I was then treated for a rare condition that happens only during pregnancy, Intraheptic Cholestais of Pregnancy, basically a lazy liver!
 I was sent home and told to come back the day after Boxing Day for more blood tests and to monitor the baby as this condition causes stillbirth or premature delivery of the baby.
 I then started to turn yellow, firstly my eyes and my maternity team decided to keep me in hospital to do some investigations as my level of jaundice was not common in this condition.
 I had ultrasounds, which showed, as they put it, ‘sludge’ in my bile duct, indicating a blockage.
 I then had and MRI which isn’t usually done during pregnancy but as my blood tests were showing my liver results rising to very concerning levels, we agreed it should be done, but the imaging didn’t show any other results other than this apparent sludge!!!
 After 5 days I was discharged, I had some medications to take to try and reduce the bile acid build up, but I had to return every other day to have blood tests and the baby’s heart monitored in case he became distressed, or as the condition can cause still birth, they needed to make sure the baby was still ok.